 The Amy Rossborough Fellowship is made possible through the generosity of the Rossborough family, in honor of their daughter Amy (1959–1979).
 Amy was a political activist and a fight for women’s rights and social justice when she died in the summer before her senior year at Yale.

-The Amy Rossborough Fellowship Program is currently accepting applications for the 2013-2014 academic year, although there will be an information session held in early April 2014.
+The Amy Rossborough Fellowship Program is currently not accepting applications for the 2013-2014 academic year.
+Applications will open for the 2014-2015 school year in April 2015.